srijanayan/python-major/frontend/README.md

 - GitHub Pages
 - Any static hosting service

+**Note**: For production deployment, the frontend will automatically use the production API URL (`https://python-major-production.up.railway.app`).
+Make sure your backend is accessible at this URL.

 ## 🔌 API Integration

 The frontend integrates with the FastAPI backend through: